 Shaftesbury in Dorset

-Shaftesbury is also one of England’s most historic towns.
+Shaftesbury is one of England’s most historic towns.
 Settled since Celtic and Saxon times, it became famous when King Alfred the Great founded Shaftesbury Abbey in 888 AD, one of Britain’s first monasteries for women.

 The town thrived in the medieval era with bustling markets and fairs, and today visitors can wander its charming streets, admire historic buildings, and soak in stunning views over the Blackmore Vale.